Update on Points Based Immigration

-The UK Government has put in place plans for a new points based immigration system, to be active from 1 January 2021.
+The UK Government has updated its plans for a new points based immigration system, which will be in place from 1 January 2021.

 The new system will end free movement and give points for specific skills, qualifications, salaries or professions.
-Visas will be given to people who have enough points, and who have a job which earns £25,600.
+People who have enough points will have Visas, as well as those with a job that earns £25,600 or more.